 This is one of the main factors to consider when evaluating paper packaging for your products.
 The coefficient of friction of plastic film is much lower than paper films, so production tactics and machinery innovations are often coupled with this change to help keep OEE high.

-VFFS technologies to help run films with a higher Coefficient of Friction
+VFFS technologies to address Coefficient of Friction challenges

 If higher friction caused by your packaging material is unavoidable, there are material handling strategies that can help to prevent wrinkling and tearing of your film caused by the added stress.
 Relying on just the draw-down belts below the forming collar to pull the film adds stress to the film as it travels over the collar.
 It’s possible to spread out the energy needed to move the film, such as using a power unwind on the back of the machine, which “pushes” the film from the back as the draw-down belts “pull”.